ngs-doo/dsl-json/README.md

  * binding to an existing instance - during deserialization an existing instance can be provided to reduce GC
  * advanced annotation processor support - support for Java-only compilation or DSL Platform integration via conversion of Java code to DSL schema
  * customizable runtime overheads - works in reflection mode, in Java8 annotation processor mode or DSL Platform mode.
 Schema and annotation based POJOs are prepared at compile time
- * support for other library annotations - most Jackson annotations will be used and compile time analysis can be extended in various ways
+ * support for other library annotations - Jackson annotations will be used and compile time analysis can be extended in various ways
+ * Scala types support - Scala collections, primitives and boxed primitives work without any extra annotations or configuration
+ * Kotlin support - annotation processor can be used from Kotlin.
+NonNull annotation is supported

 ## Schema based serialization